PaskLab/adastry-ui/docs/docs/export/transaction-csv.md

 ## Format Options

-Each available **.csv** format options are described bellow along with supplementary details where needed.
+Each available **.csv** format options are described below along with additional details where needed.

 ### Default Format